frankharkins/carbon-footprint/README.md

 useful.
 There are lots of carbon footprint calculators out there, but the idea here is to show users how their actions change their footprint in real time (instead of after submitting a form, or re-taking the quiz).
-This way, hopefully the user can feel which changes have the biggest impact.
+This way, hopefully the user can get a feel for which changes have the biggest impact.

 ## Running locally